10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Hollis Johnson/Business Insider

-Apple replaced the traditional bezel with a “notch” cutout that sits just above the screen starting with the iPhone X in 2017.
-That notch is necessary to provide space for the iPhone’s front-facing camera and facial-recognition sensors.
-And in 2019, two years later, the iPhone 11 and iPhone 11 Pro still have that very same notch.
+Starting with the iPhone X in 2017, Apple replaced the traditional bezel with a “notch” cutout just above the screen to provide space for the iPhone’s front-facing camera and facial-recognition sensors.
+Two years later, the iPhone 11 and iPhone 11 Pro still have that same notch.

 But Samsung has taken a different approach with its Galaxy S20 phones and last year’s Galaxy S10.
-Those phones have a smaller cutout that resembles a hole punch, which Samsung calls its “Infinity-O” display.
+Those phones have a smaller cutout that resembles a hole punch; Samsung calls it an “Infinity-O” display.

 Higher-resolution camera sensors